ktorio/ktor-documentation/topics/client-caching.md

 }
 ```

-This is enough to enable the client to save previously fetched resources in a cache.
-For example, if you make two consequent requests to a resource with the configured `Cache-Control` header, the client executes only the first request and skips the second one since data is already saved in a cache.
+This is enough to enable the client to save previously fetched resources in an in-memory cache.
+For example, if you make two consequent [requests](request.md) to a resource with the configured `Cache-Control` header,
+the client executes only the first request and skips the second one since data is already saved in a cache.

+## Persistent cache {id="persistent_cache"}

+Ktor allows you to create a persistent cache by implementing the `CacheStorage` interface.
+On JVM, you can also use a file storage implementation represented by the `FileCacheStorage` class.

+To create a file storage for cache entries, pass the `File` instance to the `FileCacheStorage` constructor.
+Then, pass the created storage to the `publicStorage` or `privateStorage` function depending on
+whether this storage is used as a shared or private cache.

 ```kotlin
 ```
-{src="snippets/client-caching/src/main/kotlin/com/example/Application.kt" include-lines="12-19"}
+{src="snippets/client-caching/src/main/kotlin/com/example/Application.kt" include-lines="14-18,20"}

-You can find a runnable example here: [client-caching](https://github.com/ktorio/ktor-documentation/tree/%ktor_version%/codeSnippets/snippets/client-caching).
+> You can find the full example here: [client-caching](https://github.com/ktorio/ktor-documentation/tree/%ktor_version%/codeSnippets/snippets/client-caching).